WordPerfect for DOS Updated | Site Map | Search | Troubleshooting Guide | Feedback | Voluntary Contributions

 Note: Before performing the steps described here, you may need to disable Vista's User Access Control (UAC) security feature until you have completed making the changes.
 If Windows will not let you open the relevant files, or bothers you with prompts, download and run TweakUAC and turn off UAC or switch it to "quiet mode"; when you are finished making and testing the changes suggested here, run the utility again to restore UAC.

 If your printer is a standard laser printer that is connected to your computer by a parallel port, then WP will print normally under Vista.
-If your printer is connected by a USB cable or across a network, but uses a WP printer driver (not one of the methods found on this site for printing to any Windows printer), then you can use one of this site's methods for printing to USB or networked printers; follow this link to the Windows printing page of this site, and use Method B only (Method A does not work under Windows Vista).
+If your printer is connected by a USB cable or across a network, but uses a WP printer driver (not one of the methods found on this site for printing to any Windows printer), then you can use one of this site's methods for printing to USB or networked printers; follow either this site's instructions for the DOSPrint method of printing to a USB printer or the instructions for the PrintFile method of printing to a USB printer.

 If you have a Windows-only printer and require one of this site's methods of printing to any Windows printer, then you may want to experiment with the methods on the linked page.
 Most, possibly all, of the methods described on that page should work with Windows Vista.